4ubiks/smallProjects/README.md

 # Lua contents:
 ## luaCongruence.lua
 a lua program that takes a modulus, multiplier, increment, and seed value to find the linear congruency of *n* values.

+## eight-queen.lua
+prints out every instance of an `n` x `n` board with `n` queens on it where no queen can steal another

+## iteration.lua
+prints the sum of `n` times every natural number, and stops at a specific integer. created during a discrete mathematics course to help with problem solving

+## recursion.lua
+determines how many binary numbers there are with length `n` that have at least a pair of consecutive zeros